OliverMKing/AKS-Actions-Docs/README.md

 # Azure Kubernetes Service GitHub Action Docs

 Our AKS GitHub actions allow CI/CD pipelines to be easily setup for Kubernetes clusters.
-Our actions are compatable with any K8S cluster (not limited to Azure or AKS).
+The Actions are compatable with any K8S cluster (not limited to Azure or AKS).

 ## Actions